DoSomething/contentful-prototype/docs/development/contentful/workflow.md

 Migration file created at contentful/content-types/galleryBlock.js
 ```

+### 4\) Create a pull request

-4. Open a pull request for review.
+Once you've added all changes into the `contentful/content-types` files, open a pull request for review.

-5. Upon merge, make changes to Contentful QA and Master.
+### 5\) Upon merge, apply changes to Contentful QA and Master.

+Once approved, the content type changes must manually be applied to the QA and Master environments.

-### Update content type
+#### Update content type

 For updates to existing Content types, make the corresponding changes via the Contentful UI on QA and Master.

-### New content type
+#### New content type

 For brand new Content types, it’s easiest to run the CLI [import](https://github.com/contentful/contentful-cli/tree/master/docs/space/import) command to add new content types to qa and master: